Canon 2000D vs Panasonic GH5s

 Studio photographers will appreciate that the Panasonic GH5s (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 2000D and the GH5s are recent models that feature in their makers' current product line-up.
+Both the 2000D and the GH5s are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the GH5s does not have a direct predecessor.
+Further information on the features and operation of the 2000D and GH5s can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Panasonic GH5s Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Panasonic GH5s – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 2000D: